Those Who Survived The Boss From Hell

 Eric was not upset.

 There was a cricket match at Sabina yesterday, which he intended to see.
-He'd gone out bought his ticket, returned to the office, got his chewing out, left, delivered the item, and went to watch the match, which he thoroughly enjoyed.
+He'd bought his ticket, arrived at the office, got his chewing out, left, delivered the item, and went to watch the match, which he thoroughly enjoyed.

 Knowing that anytime he wanted to take a day, this was all he had to do.